jwl-7/c0de_gr1nd/python_explanations/int_as_array_multiply.md

 ```

 ## Explanation
-* The solution is based off the grade-school algorithm for multiplication, which is to multiply the first number by each digit of the second, and then add up all the resulting terms
+* The solution is based off the grade-school algorithm for multiplication, which is to multiply the first number by each digit of the second, then add up all the resulting terms

 For instance, let's compute 123 &times; 321 using grade-school multiplication
 1. 123 &times; 1 = 123